tubearchivist/tubearchivist/browser_extension/README.md

 This is only minimally useful in this state.
 Join us on our Discord and please help us improve that.

 ## Note:
-- For mysterious reasons sometimes the download buttons will only load when refreshing the YouTube search page and not on first load...
-Hence: Help needed!
 - For your testing environment only for now: Point the extension to the newest *unstable* build.